ilius/pyglossary/README.md

     `python3 pyglossary.pyw --help`

-    You may have to give `--no-progress-bar` option in Windows when converting glossaries (becouse the progress bar does not work properly in Windows command window)
+    You may have to give `--no-progress-bar` option in Windows when converting glossaries (because the progress bar does not work properly in Windows command window)

 When you run the program without any command line arguments or options,